 The STS (Secure Transaction Service) Digital Identity Architecture

-The STS includes services of Digital Identity and Digital Signature.
-Both services rely on the PKI.
+The STS is now a PKI with Fexco as the CA, issuing certificates that will be used by the platforms for several purposes.
+Besides, STS includes services of Digital Identity and Digital Signature.
+Both services rely on the STS PKI.
 The purposes of these services are:

 - To provide Digital Identity to system users (mainly customers) across business units.
 Therefore, the Digital Identity is uniform and standard.